SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I'm…"

-The more the words stick in her throat, the more hesitant she gets, until, finally, she eeks out the words...
+The more the words stick in her throat, the more hesitant she gets, until, finally, she squeaks out the words...

 "Doing pretty good!"